hithereiamaliff/mcp-datagovmy/README.md

 ### Test

 - `hello`: A simple test tool to verify that the MCP server is working correctly

+## Data-Catalogue Information Retrieval

+The MCP server provides robust handling for data-catalogue information retrieval:

+### Date Handling in Parquet Files

+- **Empty Date Objects**: The system automatically detects and handles empty date objects in parquet files
+- **Dataset-Specific Handling**: Special handling for known datasets like `employment_sector` with annual data from 2001-2022
+- **Pattern Recognition**: Detects date patterns in existing data to maintain consistent formatting
+- **Increased Row Limits**: Supports up to 500 rows (increased from 100) for more comprehensive data analysis

+### BigInt Processing

+- **Automatic Serialization**: BigInt values are automatically converted to strings for proper JSON serialization
+- **Type Preservation**: Original types are preserved in the schema information

+### Schema Detection

+- **Automatic Type Inference**: Detects column types including special handling for date fields
+- **Consistent Representation**: Ensures date fields are consistently represented as strings

 ## Usage Examples